-Legal Translation Services Help Avoid Race and National Origin Discrimination in the Workplace
+Legal Translation to Avoid Race and National Origin Discrimination

 We’ve blogged about the role of legal translation services in the workplace in avoiding various types of discrimination and the legal duty that employers large and small have to ensure that their employees are not subjected to discrimination based on their race or national origin.
 This, in turn, allows employers to avoid the significant time and expense involved in litigating employment-related lawsuits by its current or former employees.